haozhu10015/neugym/docs/source/tutorial.rst

     >>> W.remove_area(area=4)

 .. note::
-    - When removing one area will result in the separate of the world, i.e. some states can no longer be reached, this operation will be prohibited.
     - Objects within one area will also be removed when removing the area.
     - Everytime when an area is removed, all indexes for other states (including objects within them) and areas remained will be checked and renamed to